Robustness of intra-atomic frequency comb based quantum memory against fluctuating environment: Introduction

 Atomic frequency comb based quantum memory relies in artificially created frequency comb by reshaping the inhomogeneously broadened spectrum by means of optical hole burning in an ensemble of atoms.
 The incoming photon is absorbed as a delocalized excitation over the frequency comb.
 The comb-like structure of the atomic spectrum results in a photon-echo at a later time; hence the frequency comb serves as a delay line for the photon.
 To achieve a on-demand quantum memory, the excitation can be transferred to a long-lived spin state by applying an appropriate $\pi$-pulse.
 By applying another $\pi$-pulse the excitation can be transferred back to the excited state which will be emitted in the photon-echo.

-In the AFC based quantum memory, the photons are stored as a delocalized excitation over all the teeth of the frequency comb which are consist of billions of atoms.
+In the AFC based quantum memory, the photons are stored as a delocalized excitation over all the teeth of the frequency comb which consist of billions of atoms.
 Therefore, in order for AFC to work the entire atomic ensemble must behave like a single quantum system.
 A small relative fluctuation in the frequencies of different atoms may give rise to strong decoherence in the frequency comb resulting in no photon-echo.
 This restricts the temperature range of AFC based quantum memory to a few Kelvins.

 The intra-atomic frequency comb (I-AFC) based quantum memory is operationally similar to the one using AFC~\cite{teja19}.
 The difference being that the frequency comb in I-AFC is constructed using the degenerate hyperfine energy levels of an atom.
 The degeneracy in the hyperfine levels is lifted by applying external magnetic field.
-Since the frequency comb is realized with the atomic transition within each atoms, the perfect coherence between various teeth of the frequency comb is inherently ensured.
-This feature of I-AFC makes them robust against some of the temperature effects such as Doppler broadening~\cite{teja19}.
-Since, the frequency comb is built in individual atoms, the I-AFC is capable of providing quantum memory at the level of single atoms.
 However, there are certain limitations of I-AFC which may affect the efficiency of quantum memory.

-One of the limitation of the I-AFC is that the frequency comb is not always uniform.
+One of the limitation of the I-AFC is that the frequency combs obtained in natural atomic systems are not always uniform.
 The non-uniformity can be due to unequal absorption or due to unequal spacing between different hyperfine states.
-Non-uniformity of the frequency comb can cause low-efficiency for the storage of photons.
-Although the Doppler broadening due to temperature does not affect the I-AFC, the incoherent thermal distribution in the ground state manifold can result in lowering the efficiency.
+This may severely affect the storage efficiency, forcing us to choose the atomic systems which have almost uniform frequency combs.
+Further, the local fluctuations in the electromagnetic field can cause fluctuations in various parameters of the frequency comb.
+Both of these internal and external factors can cause low-efficiency for photon storage.
 In this article, we numerically study the effect of all these adversities on the efficiency of the I-AFC based quantum memory.
-Effect of random fluctuations in the absorption and the comb spacing is incorporated by introducing randomness in the said parameters stochastically and then the average is taken over a number of trials.
-The effects of temperature on the I-AFC is studied by calculating the density matrix for the I-AFC system and calculating the photon-echo explicitly.
+Effect of random fluctuations in the absorption and the comb spacing is incorporated by introducing randomness in the said parameters stochastically and then the macroscopic polarization is obtained by averaging over the fluctuations.